Favourited 124 times

 - A fiercely motivated energy to restore our piece of paradise

 Before the hurricane, we were under financial strain developing the property and did not have insurance.
 We are rebuilding our lives from scratch on a shoestring budget... and would love support from committed, conscious, kindhearted helpers who can handle (and enjoy!) basic living conditions.
 Construction or home renovation experience would be amazing.
 Knowledge/experience of using permaculture would be ideal.

 We are now 1 family (Sian, Elvis, Mario (6) and baby Anaya) working on reconstructing 2 cabins in 2020 and restoring the garden, plus the following projects :

 - constructing a small roundhouse, concrete or 'earthship style' to be the campsite ‘hub’

 - rebuilding the structure around the compost toilet

 - installing a simple outdoor shower

-- planting wind-breaks such as bamboo and erosion control such as vetiver grass.
+- planting wind-breaks such as bamboo and fruit trees and erosion control such as vetiver grass.

 MUCH RESPECT AND GRATITUDE.

 *️️️️️️ *️️️️️️ *️️️️️️ *️️️️️️ *️️️️️️ *️️️️️️ *️️️️️️ *️️️️️️ This was our profile before Maria *️️️️️️ *️️️️️️ *️️️️️️ *️️️️️️ *️️️️️️ *️️️️️️ *️️️️️️ *️️️️️️ *️️️️️️